 ignored, all this happened as the American economy was cratering and unemployment was soaring.

 It is not surprising that this episode is an embarrassment for the Obama

 administration, it comes at a time when the role, size, and efficiency of government has become a major issue in the presidential campaign.
-How much government should spend, and on what, will be at the heart of the election-year
+How much government should spend, and its priorities will be at the heart of the election-year

 year-long investigation and has moved quickly to get in front of the